sewts/sewts_public/README.md

-Sewts coding challenge:

-For our new project we need a python script with the following criteria
- - A user can input the name of a class
+# Story 1:

+## Description:

+We need a new command line script for our awesome new feature.

+The script should be able to accept a name value as parameter which will be used internally.
+Also we need an internal mapping of the given name to our implemenation classes (they are not there yet), so we can execute the "run" method of the class we selected with the name.

+## Acceptance Criteria:
+- UnitTests with PyTest
+- Running without errors
+- More than 1 class implemented
- - At least one class corresponding to the name
+- Any additional requirements added to the requirements.txt

- - The run method of the corresponding class is called
- - There should be unittests for the script and the run method
+# Hints:

-Hint: for the run method it is enough to add simple code in it (like printing the name of the class)
+- For the run method it is enough to print the name of the class and the current time

-Please use git for your implementation and commit and push your changes in the end

-Please implement your task on a new branch which is a child of this basic coding challenge branch